Types of Aid: Loans

 $34,500 Unsub =

-If you accept any loans you will need to log into www.studentaid.gov:
+If you accept any loans you must to log into www.studentaid.gov:

 - Complete the Online Entrance Counseling for Direct Loan Borrowers

-- Complete a Direct Stafford Loan Master Promissory Note (MPN)
+- Complete a Direct Loan Master Promissory Note (MPN)

 Federal Direct Parent PLUS Loans are loans parents may apply for on behalf of their student.
 PLUS loans are funded by the Department of Education and is offered automatically in the student aid package after having completed the Free Application for Federal Student Aid (FAFSA).
 Loans can be made to degree seeking students attending at least half-time (six credits).